-Nikon D5000 versus Nikon D5500
+Nikon D5000 vs D5500

-The Nikon D5000 and the Nikon D5500 are two digital cameras that were officially introduced, respectively, in April 2009 and January 2015.
+The Nikon D5000 and the Nikon D5500 are two digital cameras that were revealed to the public, respectively, in April 2009 and January 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The D5000 has a resolution of 12.2 megapixel, whereas the D5500 provides 24 MP.
+The D5000 has a resolution of 12.2 megapixels, whereas the D5500 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5500 is notably smaller (9 percent) than the Nikon D5000.
 Moreover, the D5500 is markedly lighter (29 percent) than the D5000.
 In this context, it is worth noting that neither the D5000 nor the D5500 are weather-sealed.